2023 Ford Bronco Problems Guide

 • “While it is raining the wipers will go from continuous to delay, to almost stopping after 20 seconds of running.”
 (Indiana owner)

-An owner from Pennsylvania states that “The windshield wiper controllers are seriously malfunctioning.
+An owner from Pennsylvania states, “The windshield wiper controllers are seriously malfunctioning.
 When switched on, they work for the first minute, then the speed at which they are running changes significantly.”
 As an example, the complaint describes how on January 20, 2023, the wiper stopped working in heavy rain.
 “This is a serious safety hazard as I was unable to see and had to turn off the wipers and turn them back on to reset them.
 I hope this issue is handled rapidly as I have noticed many others have the same problem.”

 An owner from Maryland states that the “advanced” wipers “automatically stop wiping when they think the windshield is dry or think the wiper motor may be damaged.”
 Describing what happens, the complaint goes on to say that when the SUV is traveling in heavy rain the wipers will “automatically switch to Intermittent after about 1 minute.”
-They stop wiping at a high speed, and pause between wipes for several seconds.
+They stop wiping at a high speed and pause between wipes for several seconds.
 To keep them going in “heavy, blinding rain you have to keep switching the wipers from Low to High to keep them moving.”
 Of course, as the complaint states, this is a safety hazard because the driver can’t see through the windshield when it’s raining heavily.

 “After reading the Manual it appears this is a ‘feature’ of the new Ford Bronco.
 This is a major safety issue and Ford should be required to fix the wiper motor on these vehicles.
 The issue happens on all of the model years – 2021-2023.”